Unversed346/GlitchLabs/README.md

 GlitchLabs is a python app the allows you to corrupt audio and video files.
 It does this by editing Hex data!

+# EARAPE WARNING!!!
+# This can seriouly mess up your files!
+*Always work on copies of your files!*

 ---

 # Installation: